In an increasingly multilingual world, a WordPress translation plugin helps you connect with visitors in their native languages.

 3. Manually Refine Weglot’s Automatic Translations

 As soon as you click Save Changes, the Weglot WordPress add language plugin uses automatic translations powered by machine translation to translate your entire site…including your popup!
+Auto-translation is a great starting point, but for SEO and user experience you should review and improve important pages so each language version reads naturally and offers genuine value.

 So as soon as you activate Weglot, your popup (and the rest of your site) will already be multilingual: